My Opinion

 So that’s where I stand now.
 Is my work career done?
 What work career?
 None of it was work.
 I still write – a couple of big stories recently, one for the NY Times, the other for National Post.
 I was diagnosed with breast cancer a year ago. so I made some money from my critical care insurance and I didn’t need chemo, only a lumpectomy and radiation, so that was good, especially the money part.
 And I just got the results of my ‘one year after surgery mammogram’, and I’m free of cancer.
 So all is good and I still have never worked a day in my life.
 Maybe I’ll get a job after all.
 I’d like to act in a big downtown play.
 I can’t sing for beans but I’ve got a booming voice, maybe I can put it to some good use…I’ve been on the earth for a long time, but I still feel like an 18 year old.
 I wonder if I’ll ever get a real job…probably not..

 Apr.
-14/25 When my son, Jay, asked ChatGPT to summarize The New York Times Modern Love Story by Sharon Dunn, here is the instantaneous answer he received: “Sharon Dunn’s Modern Love essay, titled “Even his Parents Were Younger Than I Was”, was published in The New York Times on November 15, 2024.
+14/25 When my son, Jay, asked ChatGPT to summarize The New York Times Modern Love story by Sharon Dunn, here is the instantaneous answer he received: “Sharon Dunn’s Modern Love essay, titled “Even his Parents Were Younger Than I Was”, was published in The New York Times on November 15, 2024.
 In this piece, Dunn explores the complexities of a romantic relationship marked by a significant age difference.
 She candidly reflects on the challenges and societal perceptions that come with dating someone much younger, including the moment she realizes that even her partner’s parents are younger than she is.
 Despite these hurdles, the essay delves into the genuine connection and affection shared between the couple, highlighting the nuances of love that transcends age.”

 Apr 10/25.
-It shocks me that there is so much racism still around.
+It shocks me that there is still so much racism around.
 Recently, a now ex friend commented that he would never sell his house to a Jew.
 Excuse me??
 Another acquaintance said, ‘I don’t like those people’, when I showed him a card from an Indian medical professional that I was seeing.
 Excuse me??
 ‘Do you like dark skinned people?’, a very white person recently said to me.
 ‘You keep that up, and I’ll only like dark skinned people”, I retorted.
 These folks aren’t kidding.
 They resent that, as one said, ‘Canada has changed with all the dark people walking around’.
 “Isn’t is grand?”, I replied, “to walk among so many exciting cultures, with exotic food and warm hearted souls”.
-Aren’t we lucky to live in a place that is one big melting pot?
+And aren’t we lucky to live in a place that is one big melting pot?
 I love it!!
 Others?
 Im not so sure..

 March 1/25 What can I say about the happenings in the Oval Office.
 As I wrote on substack: ‘Worried sick about what happened in the Oval Office today.
 Terrified to say too much, being advised, ‘don’t get into this’.
 But watching a victim (Zelensky) get further victimized is distressing, to say the least.
 Never thought I would witness anything like this is my lifetime.
 When Trump took over in January, I remember one of his first orders of business was signing a declaration for ‘freedom of speech’.
 Freedom of speech?
 Doesn’t the western world already have freedom of speech?
 I watched the reporters on CNN yesterday, also shocked at what transpired and giving their honest assessment of the situation.
 Could their uncensored voice be taken away one day, silenced if they don’t tow the line?
 Is there reason to worry that it could ever happen?
 After today, one has to wonder.
 And as far as Canada is concerned, do we have reason to worry?
 I have a contact who has a contact with Interpol, and when asked, ‘do we in Canada have a reason to worry?”.
 The response was “damn right you do”.’